 The present review is aimed to compare two soundbars - Yamaha SR-B20A vs Yamaha YAS-108 that are meant to satisfy the needs of cinema and music lovers.
-Based on our rating, SR-B20A has a total rating of 5.4 out of 10 versus 6.2 for YAS-108.
-The competitors' control buttons are different: volume down, volume up, power, source and input, mute, volume down, volume up, power, respectively.
+Based on our rating, SR-B20A has a total rating of 3.8 out of 10 versus 6.2 for YAS-108.
+The competitors' control buttons are different: power, source, demo, volume down, volume up and input, mute, volume down, volume up, power, respectively.

 Soundbars do not have AirPlay support.
 Spotify support is available on the YAS-108.